sometheycallme/GmailCleaner/README.md

 # Gmail Garbage Collection

-Cleanup your personal Gmail using a [Google App Scripts](https://script.google.com)Project.
+Cleanup your personal Gmail using a [Google App Scripts](https://script.google.com).

 ![GMail Garbage Cleaner](assets/GmailGarbageCollection.png)

 ## About

-This handy little tool will leave you with no more than 100 Social, Updates, Promotions, and Forums emails.
+This AppScript will leave you with no more than 100 Social, Updates, Promotions, and Forums emails.

-If you have built up a lot of email subscriptions, notifications, and other updates and are not periodically unsubscribing or filtering, then you may have a good amount of junk email.
+If you have a lot of email subscriptions and other updates and you are not periodically unsubscribing, manually deleting, or filtering then you probably have good amount of junk email.

+You may even have to pay to [add storage](https://support.google.com/drive/answer/2375123?hl=en&co=GENIE.Platform%3DDesktop).

 ## Step by Step Guide